Drug Interactions between ibuprofen and Morphine LP Epidural

 Morphine LP Epidural

-A total of 856 drugs (5117 brand and generic names) are known to interact with Morphine LP Epidural.
+A total of 407 drugs are known to interact with Morphine LP Epidural.

-- Morphine LP Epidural is a member of the drug class narcotic analgesics.
+- Morphine lp epidural is in the drug class narcotic analgesics.

 Drug and food interactions